laffra/excel-in-python/README.md

 # Excel in Python

 This is a spreadsheet, implemented in Python, completely running in the browser, using PyScript.
+A newer version of this project, named PySheets, is under development.
+More on that soon.

 Microsoft recently released Python-in-Excel, allowing the use of Python inside Excel spreadsheets.